jiehlarae/Bobamoo-TailwindCSS/README.md

-# Personal Project - Boba Bliss Website
+# Personal Project - Bobamoo Website

 This is a personal project aimed at refining my skills in web development, specifically focusing on the utilization of Tailwind CSS.
 The goal of this project is to create a responsive and visually appealing landing page for a fictional brand called "Bobamoo"